zulip/zulip/docs/bots-guide.md

       python run.py ~/zulip/contrib_bots/bots/<my-bot>/<my-bot>.py --config-file ~/.zuliprc`
       ```
       (using the path to the `.zuliprc` file from step 2).
+      A good test to run is the help/help.py bot for <my-bot>/<my-bot>.py.
+      It's a simple bot that returns the Zulip github.
     * Check the output of the command.
 It should start with the text
       the `usage` function returns, followed by logging output similar
       to this: